inet-framework/inet/doc/src/users-guide/ch-transport.rst

 communicate with other layers through the same interface, so they can be interchanged and also mixed in the same network.

+It is important to note that in all three implementations, applications using TCP can open a connection in either of two modes: "autoread" or "explicit-read", usually controlled by a boolean parameter called :par:`autoRead`.
+In "autoread" mode, all incoming data in a TCP connection is immediately sent to the application, whereas in "explicit-read" mode, the user must send a specific read request similar to the Unix Socket API read() call, allowing TCP to respond with either queued data or new incoming data based on the connection.

+Although read mode appears to be an implementation detail, it has fundamental implications on the behavior of the TCP protocol.
+"Autoread" mode always advertises the full buffer size, while "explicit-read" mode manages the advertised window based on read requests.
+Therefore, TCP flow control is only effective in applications that open connections in "explicit-read" mode.
+Most applications use "autoread" mode, which must be taken into account when designing simulation experiments that involve TCP connections.

 .. _ug:sec:transport:tcpcore:

 Tcp